Volunteer Tester Training

 Attend our next remote training via Zoom!

 Registration is required.
-Please RSVP by 12 noon one week prior to the training by calling our office:
+Please RSVP at least 24 hours prior to the scheduled training by calling our office:

 Toll-free: 1.888.585.8634 or Relay Nevada 711

 Thursday, December 2, 2021

 Tuesday, December 7, 2021